ibest/Seed/README.md

 ## Documentation and Support
+Help files may be accessed from within the Seed interface using the "Help" tab.
+A detailed walkthrough of an example dataset (walkthrough.pdf) is also included with the Seed source files.

 Questions, suggestions, and bug reports are welcome and appreciated.
 Please contact Daniel Beck at danlbek@gmail.com or Christopher Dennis at christozoan@gmail.com.